SystemsApproach/private5g/software/directory.rst

 containers," it is now more accurate to say that Aether uses `OCI-Compliant containers <https://opencontainers.org/>`__.

-The Aether CI/CD pipeline keeps the above artifact repos in sync with the source repos, which can be found here:
+The Aether CI pipeline keeps the above artifact repos in sync with the source repos, which can be found here:

  | ROC: https://gerrit.opencord.org/plugins/gitiles/roc-helm-charts
  | SD-RAN: https://github.com/onosproject/sdran-helm-charts